 Pretty soon after we settled into our seats, a flight attendant came by and offered us some champagne to enjoy whilst boarding was being completed.
 Besides champagne, we also had the choice of water or orange juice.
 Jessica later asked for an additional orange juice and made her own mimosas.

-The crew also distributed the menu for the flight, which read as follows (use the arrows to scroll through the pages):
+The crew also distributed the menu for the flight, which read as follows:

 There was a leaflet describing the airline’s “Wine of the Month” and “Beer of the Month”, which read as follows: